TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

       function escape to the function being traced.

-      :attr:`f_lineno` is the current line number of the frame --- writing to this from within a trace function jumps to the given line (only for the bottom-most frame).
+      :attr:`f_lineno` is the current line number of the frame --- writing to this kutoka within a trace function jumps to the given line (only for the bottom-most frame).
 A debugger can implement a Jump command (aka Set Next Statement) by writing to f_lineno.